ING: Russia’s higher FX intervention in October may increase RUB resilience

 MinFin explained the material increase in FX sales by the need to make up for the RUB50bn underperformance of September fuel revenues compared to the initial estimate.

-The total amount of FX sold on the market in October will reach a four-month high of around $2.4bn, as in 4Q20, the CBR will be combining MinFin's monthly sale guidance with the residual FX sales left from the SBER handover deal.
+The total amount of FX sold on the market in October will reach a four-month high of around $2.4bn, as in 4Q20 the CBR will be combining MinFin's monthly sale guidance with the residual FX sales left from the SBER handover deal.

 The RUB50bn undercollection of fuel revenues in September potentially offers an alternative interpretation to the ruble's weakness in September, when $/RUB lost 4.6% vs. a 2.0% drop among peers.